1988: born in Rostov-on-Don, USSR.

 After Japan, returned to Russia to connect with his beloved, who accidentally returned from Germany for a similar reason.
 At dawn of 2016 they got married and spent their honeymoon in Nepal, hiking along one simple route in Himalayas (which was partially destroyed by the Gorkha earthquake of 2015 and appeared not that simple) and watching sacrificial ceremonies at the temple of Kali (which was not like the one shown in Indiana Jones).
 Worked a year at the Faculty of Mathematics of Higher School of Economics as a postdoc and also gave lecture courses at Independent University of Moscow and Steklov Mathematical Institute.
 Got awarded with the recently announced Young Russian Mathematics award.

-In 2016, started his work at the young and huge Faculty of Computer Science of HSE as an associate professor.
-Specialized in teaching analytical subjects.
+In teaching, he specialized in analytical subjects.
 Once he got a wonderful experience of organizing an oral exam for 4 groups when the lecturer forgot to come to the party and hadn't prepared the questions.
-Despite initial distaste of analytical disciplines, found some hacks to make calculus great again interesting (at least for himself), became a lecturer in 2018, and voted by students as the Best Teacher in 2020.
+Despite initial distaste of analytical disciplines, found some hacks to make calculus great again interesting (at least for himself).
+Became a lecturer in 2018, and voted by students as the Best Teacher in 2020.

 Certain successes in mathematics were awarded by Moscow Mathematical Society award in Russia, and OCAMI Association special prize in Japan.
 Continued to travel a lot, in particular, to Japan, - before Covid-19 changed the reality.

-In 2018 he got an idea to combine his topology experience with the skills of data science and computer science students of the faculty.
-He first supervised several term-papers in applied topology, then organized a thematic seminar, then gave a series of topological talks for neurobiologists, then cofounded a small laboratory of Applied Geometry and Topology, and in 2020 founded International Laboratory of Algebraic Topology and its Applications.
+In 2020 he founded International Laboratory of Algebraic Topology and its Applications at HSE in Moscow.
 In 2020-2021 hired many wonderful people who formed a strong multidisciplinary team of superheroes.
 Organized two conferences to keep in touch with colleagues during difficult pandemic times; and two schools - to promote geometry and topology among younger generation.

 In 2021 he started to make commercial projects on the applications of topology in some real-world problems and got experienced with Python, machine learning, data science, and other fancy things of this kind.
 Became interested in algorithms of 3D graphics, learned to make games in Unity and C#, and finally started to explore VR as both the user and the developer.